Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 Tank Setup

-You have a lot of creative freedom with the tank setup.
-Some keepers go for a cave-themed biotope with piles of rocks, slate caves, and subdued lighting.
+You have a lot of creative freedom with the tank setup. in my experience, keepers go for a cave-themed biotope with piles of rocks, slate caves, and subdued lighting.
 Others keep them in standard planted community tanks.
 Both approaches work.

 A few considerations: